onefrankguy/frankmitchell.org/posts/deep-nesting-and-iteration.md

 <!--
 title: Deep nesting and iteration
+created: 9 May 2005 - 7:34 am
-date: 12 May 2005
+updated: 12 May 2005 - 7:08 am
 slug: deep-nesting
-tags: writing
+tags: coding
 -->

-A quote from [Manifesto of the Programmer Liberation Front][]:
+A quote from [Manifesto of the Programmer Liberation Front][mplf]:

 > "In Science and Math, formulas are typically one-liners.
 Even small programs
 > are far larger than any mathematical statement.
 Expression-based languages